slaeryan/slaeryan.github.io/posts/slae-assignment6-blogpost.md

 ## What is a polymorphic shellcode?
 It is impossible to explain polymorphic shellcode if we don't understand what is polymorphism.

 Polymorphism comes from the Greek words: _poly_ meaning "many" and _morph_ meaning "forms".
-In other words it roughly translates to "many forms of the same thing".
+In other words, it roughly translates to "many forms of the same thing".

 Now let's understand what we mean by polymorphic shellcode with the help of a tiny example.

-Each shellcode is crafted for a specific purpose right?
-Say there's a Reverse TCP shellcode which connects back to an attacker server for execution of arbritary commands.
+Each shellcode is crafted for a specific purpose, right?
+Say there's a Reverse TCP shellcode which connects back to an attacker server for execution of arbritrary commands.
 This shellcode was used many times in the past by an attacker along with an exploit to get access to a remote machine and exfiltrate data.
 Now the AV/EDR vendors have caught up to it and they have written signatures to detect this payload.
 Say a wannabe pen-tester has somehow gotten their hands on this payload and they too want to use this payload so they quickly decide to test it in a live test environment of their own before deploying it but alas!
 As soon as they fire up the payload it gets detected by a commercial AV solution.
 This can't be any good!

 Enter polymorphic shellcode!

-So this script-kiddie gives this assembly code that he found to an 1337 hacker and in return gets back a modified payload which surprisingly runs as expected without any detections much to this script-kiddie's surprise.
+So this script-kiddie gives this assembly code that he found to a l33t hacker and in return gets back a modified payload which surprisingly runs as expected without any detections much to this script-kiddie's surprise.
 So what did this 1337 hacker do?

 He basically modified the source that he received to beat _static signature analysis_.
-In other words, he created a polymorphic shellcode from the original source that has the same functionality but a different signature this time since he **addded some new instructions, deleted some old instructions, added some NOP instructions, switched the algorithm somewhere yada yada yada.**
+In other words, he created a polymorphic shellcode from the original source that has the same functionality but a different signature this time since he **added some new instructions, deleted some old instructions, added some NOP instructions, switched the algorithm somewhere yada yada yada.**

 Now that we know what is a polymorphic shellcode and how it could be useful to us, let's get our hands dirty with creating some!